AS 209

 and the inset plot shows the Hipparcos data folded with a period of 8.60 days.

 AS 209 was found to be a variable star in 1968. and it was given the variable star designation V1121 Ophiuchi, in 1970.
 The International Variable Star Index classifies it as both a classical T Tauri star and a T Tauri star showing periodic variability due to starspots.
 The Hipparcos data for the star shows periodic variability.
 S. A. Artemenko et al. determined that the period is 8.60 days, in 2012.

 The gap of the outer disk suggest that there might be a Saturn-like (0.7 Saturn mass) exoplanet orbiting the star at a distance of 62 AU.
 There may also be a second planet with 0.1 Jupiter masses orbiting closer to the star than the first planet.
 The discovery of such planets around a young less than a million year old star shows that giant planets are able to form far from their stars on wide orbits.
+The outer gap has a background star called AS 209bkg.
+Astronomers used transmission spectrophotometry to measure the extinction of the gap.
+This was the first such measurement for a disk gap.
+The scientists found that the grains in the outer disk have a size that is larger than for the interstellar medium.
+The researchers conclude that even gaps in disks can obscure emission from protoplanets.